rekit-group/rekit-game/README.md

 The project is aiming to educate about software design and was created by students of the [Karlsruher Institut für Technologie](https://www.kit.edu/).

 ## Getting Started
-To simply play the game download the latest **ReKiT.jar** on the [releases page](https://github.com/fuchss-dominik/rekit-game/releases) and start it by **double clicking** the jar-file.
+To simply play the game, download the latest **ReKiT.jar** on the [releases page](https://github.com/fuchss-dominik/rekit-game/releases) and launch by **double clicking** the jar-file.
-If double clicking doesn't work open a terminal and run the command `java -jar <JAR-FILE>` in the correct folder.
+If double clicking doesn't work, open a terminal and run the command `java -jar <JAR-FILE>` in the correct folder.

 ## GameModes

 ### Infinite Mode
-The infinite level is constructed of small components that [can be modified](https://github.com/fuchss-dominik/rekit-game/blob/master/project/logic/src/main/resources/levels/infinite.dat) The more varieties through structures and enemies there is, the more random this level becomes!
+The infinite level is randomly assembled from small components that [can be modified](https://github.com/fuchss-dominik/rekit-game/blob/master/project/logic/src/main/resources/levels/infinite.dat) The more varieties through structures and enemies there is, the more random this level becomes!

 ![Randomly generated levels and many different enemies and varieties](./graphix/rekitScreenshotInfinite.png)

 ### Arcade Mode
 In contrast to the random infinite mode, there is also a set of predesigned levels to master.
-They will introduce one special block and feature at a time but always be challenging!
+They introduce one special block and feature at a time but will always be challenging!

 Levels can also be added via modding as shown in [the example](https://github.com/fuchss-dominik/rekit-sample-mod).

 ![New challenges special blocks](./graphix/rekitScreenshotArcade.png)

 ### Boss Rush
-The Boss Rush is a quick way to challenge the games bosses.
+The Boss Rush is a quick way to challenge the games bosses, that have [more complex movement and attack patterns](https://github.com/fuchss-dominik/rekit-game/tree/master/project/basic/src/main/java/rekit/logic/gameelements/entities/enemies/bosses/rocketboss) than usual Enemies.

 ![Unique bosses](./graphix/rekitScreenshotBossRush.png)